 In October 1981, Sister Renlund was diagnosed with ovarian cancer.
 She underwent two surgeries and nine months of chemotherapy.
-Elder Renlund recalls struggling as he took care of Ruth and their daughter.
-"I was hurting, and it seemed as if my prayers wouldn't go heavenward."
+Struggling to take care of Ruth and their daughter, Elder Renlund recalls, "I was hurting, and it seemed as if my prayers wouldn't go heavenward."